lofar-astron/factor/doc/source/facetselfcal.rst

 	Full-resolution datasets (with all facet sources subtracted).

 Output
     For each band, wide-field (~ 8 degree radius) images, one from before self calibration and one from after self calibration, are made at approximately 90" resolution.
-A region of an example image is shown in the `Residual example image`_.
+A region of an example image is shown in Figure :num:`residual-example-image`.
 Note the improved subtraction for the circled source in the center (the facet calibrator).

-    .. _`Residual example image`:
+    .. _residual-example-image:

     .. figure:: residual_image.png
        :scale: 80 %